biigle/core/README.md

 BIIGLE DISCOL Image Annotation Software

 ## Requirements

-The Vagrant box for local development is already set up to meet any of these requirements.

-See [here](http://laravel.com/docs/5.1#installation) for the server requirements of Laravel 5.1.
+See [here](https://laravel.com/docs/5.2#installation) for the server requirements of Laravel 5.2.

 Additionally: